markus41/portfolio/docs/components.md

 ## Agents

 Agents live under `src/agents/` and are simple Python classes with a `run()` method.
 Many derive from a small `BaseAgent` helper that handles event subscription.
+Each agent can optionally declare a list of `skills` describing its capabilities.
 Examples include:

 * `ChatbotAgent` – responds to user queries.
 * `LeadCaptureAgent` – parses forms and enters prospects into the CRM.